 The age-old question is it better to rent or buy a home?
 There isn’t a right answer to this question.
-It depends on you, your situation, and your future plans.
-It’s not a clear cut, yes or no answer.
+It depends on you, your situation, and your plans.

 How long will you be living in the home?